 - I am not interested in coming after your blessed guns, nor is anyone serving in government.
 What I am interested in is sensible policies, including background checks, that just MIGHT save one person’s, perhaps a toddler’s, life by the hand of someone who should not have a gun.
 (Got another opinion?
 Put it on your page, not mine). *I am thinking of requiring tests the way driving and ham radio do, but owning a gun is currently seen as a right, not a privilege, so having guns out in public would put others at risk.
 However, that is not to say that you have the right to use your gun in public irresponsibly without some training.
 If you conservatives think we want to take your guns away, then think again.
 We must find a stalemate.
 I also proposed the idea of having smart guns with advanced sights and tracking, but many people have strong oppositions to the government spying and encroaching on their privacy, not to mention that they are supersticious about the mark of the beast because I suggested we use biometric sensors.
 If you don’t want to be tracked, don’t carry your gun into an area where they’re not allowed.
 However, if we banned all guns, people will find other ways to conjure up massive destruction through things like the dark web.
 So, is it the guns, or the people?*

 - I believe in so-called political correctness *and euphemisms.* I prefer to think it’s social politeness.
 If I call you Chuck and you say you prefer to be called Charles I’ll call you Charles.
 It’s the polite thing to do.
 Not because everyone is a delicate snowflake, but because as Maya Angelou put it, when we know better, we do better.
 When someone tells you that a term or phrase is more accurate or less hurtful than the one you’re using, you now know better.
 So why not do better? *Even if it doesn’t make sense to you, take a moment to feel it from another person’s perspective.* How does it hurt you to NOT hurt another person? *I always like transparency.
 I do not want to use words that are vague or misleading, or that tend to screen out a particular group of individuals, which is why I will explain why you should say this instead of that.
 I know what some people will say… sticks and stones will break my bones.
 Not always true!
 Also, I am extremely opposed to using gender exclusive language and will do whatever it takes to eradicate it, even if I have to sacrifice part of me to make that happen.
 This means that you cannot say things like he or she, he/she, s/he, etc. unless you also included a gender-inclusive pronoun.
 You will also not say men and women, women and men, unless you also said and those in between.
-Also, do not use any male-default terms, like mankind, congresman, etc. So, beware, you have been warned!
+Also, do not use any male-default terms, like mankind, congresman, etc, or even phrases like Ladies and gentlemen.
+So, beware, you have been warned!
 We need to rewrite the declaration of Independence, and edit out Neil Armstrong’s speech, like the way some people removed the N word out of Huckleberry Finn.
 On the same token, is it a good idea to misgender our pets?*

 - I believe in funding sustainable energy, including offering education to people currently working in coal or oil so they can change jobs.
 There are too many sustainable options available for us to continue with coal and oil.
 Sorry, billionaires.
 Maybe try investing in something else. *Yeah, why don’t you do us a big favour and get an amateur radio licence, so you can just learn how to build your own self-containing life support system?
+You never know when disaster will strike.
 As a matter of fact, that’s what the International Space Station is using for their power source, plumbing, food, and air supply.
 Also, believe it or not, we can use the waves of the ocean to spin turbines, too!
 Dan Gutman has explored this in some detail on the tenth book of his Baseball Card Adventure series.
 Go here for the perfect example.*

 - I believe that women (cisgender and transgender) should not be treated as a separate class of humans.
 They should be paid the same as everyone else and who do the same work, should have the same rights as everyone else and should be free from abuse.
 Why on earth shouldn’t they be? *What about including our nonbinary folks, i.e. those who identify as neither male or female?
 What about Tranimals and animals?
 It is not natural for us to not be grounded to earth and not to connect with nature.
 We have a lot in common with animals, so we should never abuse them.
 What if they found a way to abuse you in return?
 Then you would know how it feels.
 We should also be using more harmony-based vocabulary, like saying reproductive choices instead of abortion, as Pete Buttigieg once said.
 I’m sure he said this because some trans-men (and those with uteruses) may not like the term abortion, and because abortion generally has unwanted connotations.
 Also, don’t take this the wrong way, but I don’t want anything having to do with feminism.
 I personally find that term as arrogant as the #BlackLivesMatter.
-If you really want true equality, consider using the term egalitarianism or equalism.*
+If you really want true equality, consider using the term egalitarianism or equalism.
+Women telling other women to submit to their husbands have to go away and leave them as a choice, since dominance and submission can also refer to kink.
+Also, we need to stop the tradition that only women should have to change their last names when they get married, and not say things like, Mr. and Mrs. HISNAME.*

 - *And, speaking of abortion, I have my own outside-the-box views on the matter.
 I think we need to consider medical abortions, i.e. abortions that are medically necessary as a human right, which would therefore make non-medical abortions a privilege.
 I also believe that as artificial wombs are further developed, we could transplant the foetus without killing it.
 If the government only funded medical abortions, then it would be your responsibility to cover a non-medical abortion.
 If you can’t afford it, too bad!
 Consider adoption, instead.
 Yes, I know that some people used to end pregnancies using coat hangers, but I would strongly discourage such practice.
 Also, think about it this way.
 If you let yourself get knocked up at a party without protection, you have made an irresponsible decision that will irreversibly change your life forever.
 The baby didn’t ask to be brought into this world or give consent, it was your own carelessness that did it!
 So, you might as well enjoy your work, or consider adoption.
 Now, if you were raped in the legal sense, you might have a different story to tell.
-Bottom line is: I believe in pro-choice, not pro-life or pro-birth or whatever, because once they’re born, we simply forget about them.*
+Bottom line is: I believe in pro-choice, not pro-life or pro-birth or whatever, because once they’re born, we simply forget about them considering how overpopulated the world is.*

 I think that about covers it.
 Bottom line is that I’m a liberal because I think we should take care of each other and treat our furry, feathery, scaly, etc creatures as family members rather than personal property.
-That doesn’t mean you should work 80 hours a week so your lazy neighbor can get all your money.
+That doesn’t mean that you should work 80 hours a week so your lazy neighbor can get all your money.
 It just means I don’t believe there is any scenario in which preventable suffering is an acceptable outcome as long as money is saved.

 So, I’m a liberal.